 Whether it is a family cruise or a business trip, you likely have a general idea of how each day will be laid out.
 Prepare for the unexpected, but be realistic and know you likely won't be invited to the White House or take part in a triathlon.
 Do a bit of research online and see what the hot spots are in your destination, how people dress in your field, what excursions are available at your resort.

 Ask Allie: Capsule Wardrobe for Business Travel

 Start With the Star

 Then I think of ways of incorporating that star into other situations.
 Can the jacket be worn with jeans or over a dress?
 Can the LBD be dressed down with flats and a cardigan?
-Considering she can wear the pants at least twice over a week, what could she wear with them that travels well and could pair with something else?
+Considering pants can be worn at least twice over a week, what can be worn with them that travels well and could pair with something else?